Your Business. Your Agent. Built in Minutes, Not Months.

 Pinksheep generates the agent steps from your plain-English description.
 You describe the goal, and the platform proposes a step-by-step plan.
 You review and approve the plan before anything runs.
 You can edit any step, add conditions, or remove steps before deployment.

-Manual automation vs approval-first agents for custom ai agents
+Manual work vs approval-first AI assistants for custom ai agents

 The difference is not just speed.
-Approval-first agents give custom ai agents teams a way to automate real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
+Approval-first AI assistants give custom ai agents teams a way to handle real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
 You still decide what needs review, but the repetitive work no longer depends on manual checking and copy-paste updates.

 |---|---|---|